donvoorhies/oap/README.md

 An "anthology" of (IMO) some snazzy Wordpress-functions that I've across over time, which I use to optimize my Wordpress-installations.

-The following funcions this plugin quietly performs are (for now, as more functions might be added):
+The following functions this plugin quietly performs are (for now, as more functions might be added):
 - Checks if Server-side compression is switched on
 - Links commonly-used jQuery-libs to a CDN
 - Removing versions + params on URI's